pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       classname and is case insensitive.
 Thus `pywbem_` returns all classes that begin with `PyWBEM_`, `pywbem_`, etc.

-      This operation can take a long time to execute.
+      This operation can take a long time to execute since it enumerates all classes in the namespace.

     Options:
       -s, --sort              Sort by instance count.
 Otherwise sorted by